nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 The above code establishes a connection to WRDS, runs a SQL query and outputs the result as a .csv file.

-The second step is the creation of the wrapper shell script `my_program.sh` (using the editor *nano*), containing the following code:
+The second step is the creation of the wrapper shell script `my_program.sh`, using a command line editor such as *nano* or writing it on your local computer and uploading it with *SFTP*.
+Here is an example of the content of this program:

 ```
 # Wrapper shell script (from Terminal):